 Last week I started a ‘themed’ blog post; highlighting British female pianists and teachers over the past 200 years.
-Women have always been less prominent in the profession than their male counterparts, so it’s great to be able to give them some exposure.
+Women have always been less prominent in the profession than their male counterparts, so it’s wonderful to be able to write about them.

-Last week was all about Lucy Anderson, who was the first important female pianist and teacher in Britain and you can read all about her here.
+Last week’s post focused on Lucy Anderson, who was the first important female pianist and teacher in Britain.
 This week I am focusing on her pupil, Arabella Goddard.

 Arabella Goddard (1836 – 1922) achieved great success as a pianist during the middle to late 19th century.
 She was born and died in France but mostly resided in Britain.
 Aged just six, she went to Paris to study with Friedrich Kalkbrenner and was feted as a child prodigy.
 Arabella played for the French Royal Family as well as Frédéric Chopin, George Sand and Queen Victoria.